syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Dealing-with-Suggestion-Box.md

 ## Retrieve the filter suggestion items

-Two ways to get the filtered suggestion items from SfAutoComplete.
+There are two ways to get the filtered suggestion items from SfAutoComplete.
 You can use the `FilteredItems` API in SfAutoComplete to access filtered suggestions items.

 {% tabs %}